Greater Impact: Teacher Talent Matters

 This partnership with families adds up to an uncommon freshmen experience.

-If you think back to your high school years, maybe you can remember a teacher you connected with.
-Perhaps that teacher even had an impact on the field of study you went into in college and beyond.
+Thinking back to your high school years, you may remember a teacher you connected with.
+Perhaps that teacher even impacted the field of study you went into in college and beyond.

 Your student spends 8+ hours a day with the adults at their school.
 Once students get to high school and take part in extracurricular activities, the number goes up.
 Every adult your student spends significant time around is impacting your student.
 For better or worse, they are a role model.